allegro/blog/_posts/2023-05-28-online-mongodb-migration.md

 ![Kubernetes CPU usage](/img/articles/2023-05-28-online-mongodb-migration/k8s_cpu.png)

-At this point we knew what we needed to do to solve our problems - we had to migrate all MongoDB databases from old shared clusters, to new independent clusters on Kubernetes.
-Now came time to answer the question: _"How"_ should we do it?
+At this point we knew what we needed to do to solve our problems — we had to migrate all MongoDB databases from old shared clusters, to new independent clusters on Kubernetes.
+Now came time to answer the question: _“How”_ should we do it?

 ## Available options

-Firstly, we've prepared a list of requirements which a tool for migrating databases (referred to as _"migrator"_) had to meet in order to perform successful migrations.
+Firstly, we've prepared a list of requirements which a tool for migrating databases (referred to as _“migrator”_) had to meet in order to perform successful migrations.

 ### Requirements